craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 title: Nations Born
 content:

 Nations are clear now.
-The [[50 Year Fires]] have ended and the [[The Church of the White Flame|Church of Flame]] has taken control of the northwest.
+The [[50 Year White Burning]] has ended and the [[The Church of the White Flame|Church of Flame]] has taken control of the northwest.
 With [[The Kingdom of Prosper]] becoming an imperial powerhouse in the northeast, small skirmishes between the Combine and Prosper leads to a minor war.

 date: 078AF
 title: The Coalition and the Democratic Combine of Peoples is Formed